benjiminii/ethereum-wallet/README.md

-This is a [Next.js, Express, MongoDB](https://nextjs.org/) project bootstrapped with
+This is a Next.js, Express, MongoDB project.

 First, install the dependancies.
 I used "bun" but any other runtime will work.